LOQUILLO/Fetch-SublimeText/README.md

 Fixed an error with Nettuts, this wasn't supporting characters such as "ë".

-Added GoogleMaps API, Cordova, Parallax, icons (icons social and others), Image resizer, Slider Revolution, slides and sliders.
+Added GoogleMaps API, Cordova, Parallax, icons (icons social and others), Image resizer, Slider Revolution, slides.
 Updated links.